In 1927, hundreds of World War I veterans received loans from Wells Fargo, using a government program promising bonus pay to those who served.

 A Wells Fargo historian explains how the company helped with financial and transportation needs during World War I — and how the end of the war led to a national holiday.

-Meet some of the dogs that served as devoted companions and protectors of Wells Fargo team members.
+Meet some of the dogs that served as devoted companions and protectors of Wells Fargo employees.

 Find out why Wells Fargo & Co. closed more than 10,000 express offices around the country over 100 years ago.